nasch147/Kickstarter-analysis/README.md

 - The set also contained data for the goal amount of the campaign and the amount that cmmpaign raised.
 A new variable representing the success or failure of the campaign was created to allow us to categorize the campaigns as either a success, failure, or cancellation which was much more pertinent to the anlaysis.

 - In order to better study the size and its effect on campaign outcomes, the count of successful, failed, and canceled campaigns was organized into tranches ranging from less than $1,0000 USD to greater than $50,000 USD using increments of $5,000 USD.
-Three variables denoting the percentage of the counts of successful, failed, can canceled campaigns in each tranche were also created and added to the set.
+Three variables denoting the percentage of the counts of successful, failed, and canceled campaigns in each tranche were also created and added to the set.
 These manipulations allowed for a presentation of the data in a line chart.

 ## Results